a1120960/PAC-SWaP/README.md

 # INCLUSION
 - Clocks are included that are **portable**.
 This might be an obvious quality (for example the CSAC), or something that is stated in a publication.
 In a general sense it is a clock that can be moved and operate outside of the labratory.
 - Must have some perfromaance measured and available - publication, pre-publication, spec sheet etc
+- The INCLUDE field in the SWAP_DATA.csv determines wether a clock will be in the plot. examples of why this might be set to 0:
+    - There may be some clocks that have currently don't have enough data to be plotted.
+    - There may be some clocks that have some debate about wether they meet the criteria, for example the CSO.

 ## Portabilty vs Deployability
 - At the moment the two terms will be used interchangeably.
 However they do have different meanings with respect to clocks: